 Childhood Cancer Association’s Child Protection Policy has been put in place for the protection of its members who are under the age of 18, from all forms of maltreatment while accessing services from the Association.

-As part of this Policy we ensure that all staff, board members, volunteers and other people involved in the organisation meet the Association’s Child Safe Environment standards including agreeing to our Working with Children Code of Conduct and undergoing appropriate training.
-Additionally those aforementioned people are required to undergo the appropriate screening.
+As part of this Policy we ensure that all staff, board members, volunteers and other people involved in the organisation meet the Association’s Child Safe Environment standards including agreeing to our Working with Children Code of Conduct and undergoing appropriate training and screening.
 Screening aims to ensure that those who may pose a risk to minors are not employed in a paid or voluntary capacity in positions, where children and young people might be placed at risk.
 Those that 'pose a risk' are people who have (and continue to) or who are likely to sexually, physically and emotionally abuse and neglect children and young people.